-In the event of a minor injury, the subcontractor's Safety Coordinator shall provide first aid and/or take the injured employee to the designated medical center or clinic for treatment and checkup if necessary.
+In the event of a minor injury, the subcontractor's Safety Coordinator shall treat the injury and/or take the injured employee to the designated medical center or clinic for treatment and checkup if necessary.

-Persons who have sustained head injuries, major impacts, or whose injuries are the result of a fall shall be evaluated and stabilized by professional medical personnel and provided transportation to the medical facility by the subcontractor or EMT.
+Persons who have sustained head injuries, major impacts, or whose injuries are the result of a fall shall be provided transportation to the medical facility by the subcontractor.